 3. How is Georgia's Risk Reduction course structured?

-Georgia's risk reduction course is comprised of two components: the Assessment Component (NEEDS Assessment) and the Intervention Component.
-Students must complete both the Assessment and Intervention Components to receive a Certificate of Completion.
+Georgia's risk reduction course has two components.
+They are the Assessment Component (NEEDS Assessment) and the Intervention Component.
+Students must complete both to receive a Certificate of Completion.

 - The Assessment Component is completed first.
-It is a 130-question comprehensive screening instrument used to evaluate the extent of an individual's alcohol and drug use and its impact on driving.
+It is a 130-question comprehensive screening instrument.
+It evaluates the extent of an individual's alcohol and drug use and its impact on driving.

 4. What Assessment Components are certified by the DDS for use in the State of Georgia?